waimea-lrdiack/level-2-programming-assessment/docs/test-results.md

 ---

-This solved the issue of the coin duplicating itself, however I still hadn't solved the issue of the coin moving into grids other coins are in
+This solved the issue of the coin duplicating itself however, I still hadn't solved the issue of the coin moving into grids other coins are in
 ![DTD testing 2.gif](images/DTD testing 2.gif)
 ---

+I solved this issue by adding in another if branch so that when there is another coin in the grid to the left of the coin being moved an error message will appear and the user will be asked to try again.
+I tested moving multiple different coins into each other, and everytime the error message was played.

+---

-When I was to bring a coin into the first grid this error occurred because I was bringing the coin out of the boundary
+When I was to remove a coin from the first grid this error occurred because I was bringing the coin out of the boundary
 ![200DTD_RemovingCoinFail.gif](images/200DTD_RemovingCoinFail.gif)
 ---

-I solved this issue by editing my code so that when I was to move a coin in the first grid its grid would become EMPTY
+I solved this issue by editing my code so that when I was to remove a coin, its grid would become EMPTY
 ![200DTD_RemovingCoinFixedCode.png](images/200DTD_RemovingCoinFixedCode.png)
 ---

-However, when I was to try and move the removed coin a new error occurred due to that coin being no longer in the grid
+However, in my next test when I was to try and move the removed coin, a new error occurred due to that coin being no longer in the grid
 ![200DTD_movingRemovedCoinFail.png](images/200DTD_movingRemovedCoinFail.png)
 ---

-I solved this issue by making it so that when the player is to try and move the removed coin they would be told the coin is no longer in the grid, this was done by making every removed coin in coinIndex -1 so that when you are to choose to move a removed coin the if statement for coinIndex = -1 will force the player to try again
+I solved this issue by making it so that when the player is to try and move the removed coin they would be told the coin is no longer in the grid.
+This was done by making every removed coin have a coinIndex of -1 so that when you are to choose to move a removed coin the if branch for coinIndex = -1 will force the player to try again

 ## Example Test Name